 Important information for the summer between programs when transferring

-This guidance applies to F-1 students who are ending an academic program at another U.S. institution (for example program ends in May or June) and transferring to WashU to begin study in fall semester:
+This guidance applies to students who are ending an academic program at another U.S. institution (for example program ends in May or June) and transferring to WashU to begin study in fall semester:

 • When transferring from one U.S. institution to another, you can stay in the U.S. during the summer between the two programs.

-• During the transfer pending period (summer), you can travel outside the U.S. If your current F-1 visa is still valid, you can use it to re-enter the U.S. before the start date of your program at WashU, using the I-20 or DS-2019 from WashU.
-Check your WashU I-20 and your visa to ensure the SEVIS ID number on your I-20 matches the SEVIS ID number in the annotation section of your student visa to avoid issues at the Port of Entry when re-entering the US.
+• Check your WashU I-20/DS-2019 and your visa to ensure the SEVIS ID number on your I-20/DS-2019 matches the SEVIS ID number in the annotation section of your student visa to avoid issues at the Port of Entry when re-entering the US.
 Learn more about your SEVIS ID number.

 SEVIS School Codes for Washington University in St. Louis